MIT-Emerging-Talent/ET6-CDSP-group-08-repo/5_communication_strategy/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Poppins&weight=500&size=35&pause=1000&color=3B6FD4&vCenter=true&repeat=false&width=850&height=40&lines=Solar+Energy+for+Community+Resilience+in+Sudan)](https://git.io/typing-svg)

 This strategy is designed to empower **Popular Committees in Sudan** to champion solar energy solutions for their communities.

+## **Core Message**
+**Solar power is not just about lights—it's about our community's future.**
+- *"When the main power is cut, solar energy keeps our clinics running, our water pumps flowing, and our neighborhoods safe."*
+- *"This isn't a temporary fix; it's a permanent solution that gives us control over our own essential services."*

+---

+## **Narrative: A Story for Our Community**

+### **1. Beginning – The Problem We All Face**
+- **Challenge:**
+  - The official power grid is unreliable and often fails, especially during crises.
+  - Diesel is expensive and hard to find; generators are loud and require constant maintenance.
+  - This affects clinics, schools, and water supplies.
+- **Misconception:**
+  - Solar is for single homes or businesses only.
+  - Perceived as too expensive or complex for public services.

+### **2. Middle – The New Discovery**
+- **Evidence:** Successful solar adoption exists in parts of Sudan and elsewhere.
+- **Reality:** Small, durable solar systems outperform the central grid, especially during crises.
+- **Opportunity:** Replace costly diesel generators with community-owned solar solutions.

+### **3. End – The Call to Action**
+- **Implication:** Solar is vital infrastructure for resilience and self-sufficiency.
+- **Action:** Popular Committees to lead as champions of solar adoption.

+---
+## **Audience**

 In this strategy , we combined two audiences ( Funders/ Donors and General Public ) to deliver an impactful result.

 <details>